code-423n4/2023-09-maia/README.md

 # Scope

-[ ⭐️ SPONSORS: add scoping and technical details here ]

-- [ ] In the table format shown below, provide the name of each contract and:
-  - [ ] source lines of code (excluding blank lines and comments) in each _For line of code counts, we recommend running prettier with a 100-character line length, and using [cloc](https://github.com/AlDanial/cloc)._
-  - [ ] external contracts called in each
-  - [ ] libraries used in each

-_List all files in scope in the table below (along with hyperlinks) -- and feel free to add notes here to emphasize areas of focus._

 | Contract | SLOC | Purpose | Libraries Used |
 | --- | --- | --- | --- |
 | [src/ArbitrumBranchBridgeAgent.sol](https://github.com/code-423n4/2023-09-maia/blob/main/src/ArbitrumBranchBridgeAgent.sol) | 56 | This contract is used for interfacing with Users/Routers acting as a middleman. |  |